stoermelder/vcvrack-packone/docs/Transit.md

 # stoermelder TRANSIT

-TRANSIT is a utility module for morphing other module's parameters between one "snapshot" to another utilizing Rack's parameter-mapping functionality.
+TRANSIT is a utility module for morphing parameters of other modules between one "snapshot" to another utilizing Rack's parameter-mapping functionality.
 The module provides 12 snapshot-slots and can be extended with up to seven extender-modules called +T.

 There is a nice [video overview](https://www.youtube.com/watch?v=qnjBrlkcYOw) from [Artem Leonov](https://artemleonov.bandcamp.com/) of _VCV Rack Ideas_ showcasing a preview-build of TRANSIT.